azepecki/sift/language_reference_manual.md

 ```
 ####  5.8.3. <a name='While'></a>While

-While loop evaluates the conditional value inside the parentheses, if it's evaluated to true, the consequent block gets executed.
-The conditional value is tested again; if it's evaluated to false the while loop is terminated; otherwise, the consequent block gets executed again.
+`while` loops evaluate the conditional value inside the parentheses; if it's evaluated to true, the consequent block gets executed.
+The conditional value is tested again: if it's evaluated to false the `while` loop is terminated; otherwise, the consequent block gets executed again.

 ```js
 while (condition)